airtonix/dayz-rpc-com/docs/commands.md

 ```

 ### Commands
+- `new NAME` - Scaffold a new local mod from template
+- `build NAME` - Build local mod into PBO using depbo-tools
 - `list` - List configured mods
+- `search QUERY` - Search for mods on Steam Workshop
 - `install` - Download and install all configured mods
 - `update` - Update all installed mods to latest version
 - `add ID NAME` - Add a new mod to config
 - `remove NAME` - Remove a mod from config
+- `workbench NAME` - Launch Workbench for a local mod (Windows tools)
 - `help` - Show help message

 ### Examples